zxsdotch/zxsdotch.github.com/_posts/2023-10-02-two-cryptographers-playing-cards.md

 As I was preparing my writeup describing a solution to this puzzle, I discovered that this puzzle is well known under the name "mental poker".
 Rivest, Shamir and Adleman [wrote a paper](https://apps.dtic.mil/dtic/tr/fulltext/u2/a066331.pdf) in 1979.

 More recently, Nicolas Mohnblatt published an excellent post titled [Mental Poker in the Age of SNARKs](https://geometry.xyz/notebook/mental-poker-in-the-age-of-snarks-part-1).
-Instead of boring you with yet another protocol, go read Nicolas' work.
-Go experiment with this [library](https://github.com/geometryresearch/mental-poker), written using [arkworks](https://github.com/arkworks-rs).
+Instead of boring you with yet another protocol, go read Nicolas' work and experiment with their [library](https://github.com/geometryresearch/mental-poker), written using [arkworks](https://github.com/arkworks-rs).